kerk1v/rasperry-pi-pico-samizdat/README.md

 This project is inspired by an article in C't (a German computer magazine) 23/2033.

 It will turn a Raspberry Pi Pico W into a WLAN Hotspot with a captive portal.
 The possible uses are many, but the one proposed in the article was to use it for a sort of "Guerilla publishing".
-A Raspberry Pi Pico W is a cheap device, at way under 10$/€ so if you are unable to retrieve your device after the battery has run out or if it gets lost, there win't be a big loss.
+A Raspberry Pi Pico W is a cheap device, at way under 10$/€ so if you are unable to retrieve your device after the battery has run out or if it gets lost, it won't be a big financial expense or loss.
 It can run for a couple of days on an 18650 Li-ion rechargeable battery or on 3 1,5V primary cells.

 A quick summary: